studium-nicog/softa-06-annotations-reflection/README.md

 > Note: There is no need to implement the `write` method, since we're only consuming the API, but not sending to it.

-Check out this extensive [tutorial on Gson type adapters](http://www.javacreed.com/gson-typeadapter-example).
+Check out this extensive [tutorial on Gson type adapters](http://www.javacreed.com/gson-typeadapter-example/).

 ## Retrofit

 Retrofit is a great library to implement HTTP clients.
 To create an HTTP client, create an interface containing some methods you will call later to perform HTTP requests.
-Retrofit also uses annotations to conveniently map these methods to API resource paths, e.g. `getJoke(488, "Bruce", "Wayne")` can be mapped to `GET http://api.icndb.com/jokes/488?firstName=Bruce&lastName=Wayne`.
+Retrofit also uses annotations to conveniently map these methods to API resource paths, e.g. `getJokesBySearch("horse")` can be mapped to `GET https://api.chucknorris.io/jokes/search?query=horse`.

-Read through the [Retrofit documentation](http://square.github.io/retrofit/) and implement the `ICNDBApi` interface as shown in the following UML:
+Read through the [Retrofit documentation](http://square.github.io/retrofit/) and implement the `CNJDBApi` interface as shown in the following UML:

 ![Retrofic spec](./assets/images/RetrofitAdapter.svg)

 - Start by implementing the method `getRandomJoke()`; use the appropriate annotations to decodate the interface method.
-- Modify the `main` method in the `App` class to create an instance of the `ICNDBApi` using `Retrofit.Builder`.
+- Modify the `main` method in the `App` class to create an instance of the `CNJDBApi` using `Retrofit.Builder`.
 You need to add a converter factory that helps converting the JSON response to an object; you can set Gson using `GsonConverterFactory.create()`.
 - Print a random joke to `System.out`, and complete the test method `testCollision`.
 Recall that you work with `Call` objects that need to be executed before you can retrieve the response body.
 - After completing the `getRandomJoke()` method try to add the other methods.
 - If you are not sure if your query strings are correct you can test them within the command line using `curl` or in a browser extension such as [Postman](https://www.getpostman.com/).